bloccooo/bKey/README.md

 # Envisible [envi]

-A team secret manager.
+A team secret manager built for the agentic era.
 Secrets are stored encrypted in a storage backend of your choice (S3, R2, WebDAV, or local) and synced across team members using a [CRDT](https://automerge.org).
 No central server required.

+Designed to limit secret exposure when working alongside AI agents: credentials are scoped per terminal session, injected only into explicitly declared processes, and never accessible to tools running in other terminals — reducing the blast radius of prompt injection attacks.

 ## Encryption